techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 When you write complex applications you usually end up writing nested callbacks (callbacks inside callbacks) with multiple nesting levels.
 This is what's known as the [callback hell](https://stackoverflow.com/questions/25098066/what-is-callback-hell-and-how-and-why-rx-solves-it).

+## Using Promises and Async/Await Syntax for Handling JavaScript Asynchronous Code

 Modern JavaScript introduced other approaches or abstractions to deal with asynchronous operations (without using too much callbacks) such as [Promises](https://www.techiediaries.com/javascript-promises-tutorial-example/) and [Async/Await](https://www.techiediaries.com/javascript-async-await-tutorial/).

 Promises have been introduced in [ES6](https://www.ecma-international.org/ecma-262/6.0/) (JS 2015).